-We have planned a curriculum which is based on developing key skills for learning, matched against the National Curriculum requirements and taught through relevant topics and themes.
+We have a "Creative Curriculum" which is based on developing key skills for learning, matched against the National Curriculum requirements and taught through relevant topics and themes.
 We use the National Curriculum to guide us and this helps to indicate what topics are to be taught, and to which groups of children.
-We plan the long-term curriculum based on our pupils' interests and needs and local, British and International issues and celebrations.
+We plan the long-term curriculum based on our pupils' interests and needs and Local, British and International issues and celebrations.
 Due to the fact that we have mixed year groups within classes, we have devised a three-year rolling programme enabling children to cover the National Curriculum without being repetitive.
 We will review our long-term plan on an annual basis.

-We plan the curriculum carefully, so that there is coherence and full coverage of all aspects of the National Curriculum and EYFS.
-There is planned progression in all curriculum areas and skills and knowledge objectives from the National Curriculum have been mapped out for each subject to show coverage by year group.
-These inform topic overviews and medium-term plans, which are written by each class teacher, giving clear insight into the objectives and skills to be taught.
-These objectives are also shared with parents and pupils on a pupil overview.
-We use a variety of resources to help us teach all subjects in school and Insight Tracker to help support our planning, monitoring and assessment.
+Medium-term 'jigsaw' plans are written by each class teacher giving clear insight into the objectives and skills to be taught.
+These objectives are also shared with parents and pupils.
+We use a variety of resources to help us teach all subjects in school and School Pupil Tracker Online (SPTO) to help support our planning, monitoring and assessment.